 How to Store Your Freshly Dehydrated Pasta

 Bag into the number of servings required to feed your family for one meal.
 A serving of dried pasta is typically 2 ounces, though I admit I double up for spaghetti.
-So consider what you use to make a meal and weigh out your pasta accordingly.
+So consider what you use to make a meal and weigh your pasta accordingly.

 If you want to keep your pasta on the shelf indefinitely, vacuum-sealed bags will keep excess moisture and air out for long-term storage.
-This is more important in places with high humidity levels than in arid areas.
-Pasta is very hardy, and it’s unlikely anything will happen to it unless the vacuum seal is broken.
+This is more important in places with high humidity than in arid areas.
+Pasta is very hardy, and it’s unlikely anything will happen unless the vacuum seal is broken.

 Bonus: My Super-Quick Fresh Pasta Lunch Recipe

 This great little fresh pasta recipe will help you learn how to work a pasta dough and understand how it should feel and respond.
 It’s a small enough recipe to make a small pot of pasta several times a week.

 Mix 100g of flour with an egg to start.
 Once the dough comes together, rest for 10 minutes, then knead for about 8 minutes (or use the dough hook on a KitchenAid for 5) until the dough is springy and silky.
 Rest for 30 minutes more.
 Cut or roll into the desired shape (I’m making farfalle) and let rest again until firm enough to handle.
 Cook in salted boiling water for 1-2 minutes and remove.
 Cooking for longer than 2 minutes will make your fresh noodles soggy and gross.
 Serve with your favorite sauce or sprinkle with coarse salt, cracked pepper, olive oil, and Italian herbs.

 You can dehydrate pasta without a dehydrator, but your results may vary.
 Dehydrators are built to keep an even temperature, while ovens often won’t hold a temperature below 170 – much too warm for dehydrating pasta.